Clesssss/soa-employee/README.md

 # Endpoints

-> **⚠️ Disclaimer:** All endpoints documented here are currently under development.
-Their structure, parameters, or responses may be subject to change without prior notice.
+> **⚠️ Note:** All of the endpoints listed in this documentation have been tested locally and are currently working.
+If you encounter any issues accessing them or have questions, please contact the repository owner.
+There may be changes to request formats, authorization methods, or responses.
+Always refer back to this documentation or subscribe to the repository for updates.

 ### 1. Register employee